 The Ginstitute has been on my radar (gindar?) for a while.
-In fact, all the way back in 2013 I listed it as one of the things I wanted to try in London.
+In fact, I listed it as one of the things I wanted to try in London.
 It took me a few years to get around to it (these things can’t be rushed) but with a friend’s big birthday coming up – the kind that ends in a zero – it seemed like the perfect opportunity to give the Ginstitute a try.

 What is the Ginstitute?